tarasn/myblockchain/README.md

 # myblockchain
-A trivial implementation of blockchain in .Net based on posts from (ported from python)
+A trivial implementation of blockchain in .Net based on posts from bigishdata.com(ported from python)